judychuepursuit/jellyfish_2/README.md

 </p>
 <h2>Open to collaboration or work opportunities.</h2>
 <p>
-As beginner Full-Stack web developers I am seeking and am open to collaborating on work projects.
+I am an a designer now practicing to be a Full-Stack web developer.
+I am open to collaborating on work projects.
 Feel free to reach out to me if you have a project or role in mind.
 You can also reach out and open an issue or submit a pull request.
 To this repository.</p>